 This class will explore the city of Venice as it appears on screen and in real life.
 We'll watch films from such directors as Woody Allen, Federico Fellini, Andrea Segre, Luchino Visconti, and Silvio Soldini, then explore the city ourselves to experience first-hand its importance as the setting for so many cinematic masterpieces.
 We will also examine representations of Venice in order to identify forms of aesthetic modernism within the specifically Venetian context.
 How do these modernist narrations engage with their location—imagined or otherwise--in Venice and its environs?
 Is there such a thing as Venetian regional modernism, and what are its parameters?
 What are their relations to modernism’s broader national iteration?
 What about Venice in Vegas?

 Grading / Course Requirements

 Active participation in all class discussions; design and lead one field trip based on one of our texts; final in-class exam.
 Discussions in English, readings in English or Italian.

-To apply for the Ca' Foscari - Harvard Summer School as a Ca' Foscari student you must meet the following requirements:
+To apply for the Ca' Foscari Columbia Summer Programme as a Ca' Foscari student you must meet the following requirements: